Adversarial training approach for local data debiasing: Preliminaries

 The BER captures the predictability of both classes and a value of $\dfrac{1}{2}$ can be considered optimal for protecting against inference in the sense that it means that the inferences made by the predictor are not better than a random guess.
 In addition, the \myBer{} is more relevant than the accuracy of a classifier $\mySac{}$ at predicting the sensitive attribute for datasets with imbalanced proportions of sensitive and default groups.
-To summarize, the objective of a successful sanitization is to cause a significant drop of the sensitive accuracy while raising the BER close to its optimal value of $0.5$.
+Thus, a successful sanitization would lead to a significant drop of the accuracy while raising the BER close to its optimal value of $0.5$.